Familiar formula works for LeRoy

 Aside from that characteristic drive, the Panthers also flashed some big-play capability.

-Bulington ended the day with 196 yards on 20 carries, adding scores from 68 and 39 yards.
+Bulington finished with 196 yards on 20 carries, adding scores from 68 and 39 yards.

 Senior quarterback Brett Egan threw for 60 yards and two scores on a 2-of-5 passing day, hitting Gabe Bennett on a 15-yard touchdown over the middle to open the scoring, then leading Adam Phillips for a 45-yard touchdown connection in the second quarter.